Red House, Bexleyheath

 William Morris was a designer and socialist activist, now known for his famous textile prints and furniture designs.
 He was heavily influenced by medievalism and formed a close friendship with many Pre-Ralphaelite artists, including Dante Gabriel Rosetti and Edward Burne-Jones.

-The National Trust, who bought the house in 2003, describe the collaboration between Webb and Morris as "a complex fusion of Morris's romantic utopianism and Webb's practical common sense".
+The National Trust, who bought the house in 2003, describes the collaboration between Webb and Morris as "a complex fusion of Morris's romantic utopianism and Webb's practical common sense".

 Red House and its furnishings are one thing.
 However, what makes any home are the memories that it contains.
 Red House has plenty.
 You need only talk to one of the National Trust volunteers and they can reel off stories about Morris and his friends for hours.
 Somehow the walls embody these stories and it is not difficult to imagine Morris hosting a party or discussing his political views by one of the many fireplaces.